 Eating small, frequent meals

 Drinking plenty of fluids

 Hospitalization may be required in severe cases.

 Can whooping cough be prevented?

-Although a vaccine has been developed against whooping cough, which is routinely given to children in the first year of life, cases of the disease still occur, especially in infants younger than 6 months of age.
+Although a vaccine has been developed against whooping cough, which is routinely given to children in their first year of life, cases of the disease still occur, especially in infants younger than age 6 months.

-According to the CDC, there has been a dramatic increase in the number of cases of pertussis since the 1980s, especially in teenagers (10 to 19 years of age) and babies less than 6 months of age.
-The CDC recommends that children need five DTaP shots for maximum protection against pertussis.
-A DTaP shot is a combination vaccine that protects against three diseases: diphtheria, tetanus, and pertussis.
-The first three shots are given at 2, 4, and 6 months of age.
-Between 15 and 18 months of age, the fourth shot is given, and a fifth shot when a child enters school at 4 to 6 years of age.
-At regular checkups for 11- or 12-year-olds, a preteen should get a dose of Tdap.
+Since the 1980s, a dramatic increase in the number of cases of pertussis has occurred, especially in children and teenagers, ages 10 to 19, and in babies younger than age 6 months.
+The CDC recommends that children get 5 DTaP shots for maximum protection against pertussis.
+A DTaP shot is a combination vaccine that protects against 3 diseases: diphtheria, tetanus, and pertussis.
+The first 3 shots are given at ages 2, 4, and 6 months.
+The fourth shot is given between ages 15 and 18 months; the fifth shot is given when a child enters school at ages 4 to 6 years.
+At their regular checkups, preteens ages 11 or 12 years should get a dose of Tdap.
 The Tdap booster contains tetanus, diphtheria, and pertussis.
 If an adult did not get a Tdap as a preteen or teen, he or she should get a dose of Tdap instead of the Td booster.
-All adults 19-64 years old should get a Td booster every 10 years, but it can be given before the 10-year mark.
-Adults 65 and older should get a one-time booster if they are going to be around newborns and infants less then 12 months old.
-And pregnant women who are not already vaccinated should have the booster late in the second trimester or in the third trimester.
-Always consult your doctor for advice.
+All adults ages 19 to 64 years should get a Td booster every 10 years, but it can be given before the 10-year mark.
+Adults ages 65 and older should get a one-time booster if they are going to be around newborns and infants younger than age 12 months.
+Pregnant women who are not already vaccinated should have the booster late in the second trimester, or in the third trimester.
+Always consult your health care provider for advice.